KUGA-01418283-Raytracing/RT-python-week05/README.md

 **Class assignment**

 1. Implement direct lighting effect in the 'compute_scattering()' method.
 As of now, the direct lighting only handle point lights.
+2. Add a point light source (white color [1.0,1.0,1.0]) at the location (0,0,0) and render it with the scene in 'renderPointLight()'.
+3. Keep quad patches on the left and the right (remove the rest).
+Keep the point light at the location (0,0,0).
+Render it and compare the differences between results from (2.) and (3.).
+4. Explain why the result from (3.) has different illumination compared to (2.).
+5. Change the location of the point light to (4,0,0).
+Explain the rendered result.